RockRidge Canyon A Young Life of Canada property

-Job Title: Junior Cook
+Job Title: Head Cook

 Reports to: Food Services Manager

-Roles Supervised: Interns and volunteers
+Roles Supervised: Interns, casual staff and high school and adult volunteers

-Work Location: Princeton, BC
+Work Location: RockRidge Canyon, Princeton, BC

 Our selection process will begin immediately, however, we will continue to accept applications until the position is filled.
 Thank you for your interest in working with Young Life and RockRidge Canyon.